hangfaichao/mail_auto_sender/README.md

 # mail_auto_sender

-Send email from your local markdown file automatically.
+Send email from your local file automatically.
+Supported file type includes txt, markdown, html.

-Subject of mail will be the filename of markdown and content can be displayed the same as markdown.
+Subject of mail will be your filename.

 ## Dependency package